 Safety razors are still the gold standard when it comes to shaving, and there are a lot of reasons for that.
 Mostly, it comes down to some key advantages.
 Safety razors are much safer and easier to maintain than their modern replacements, but even when you are grooming, the safety razor offers benefits that you should consider.

-The first major advantage of using a safety razor is that it reduces irritation.
-This is because modern disposable razors tend to have multiple blades.
-The philosophy is that having more blades reduces the number of strokes it takes to shave and therefore reduces irritation.
-This isn’t quite right.
+The first significant advantage of using a safety razor is that it reduces irritation.
+Irritation is reduced because modern disposable razors tend to have multiple blades.
+The philosophy is that having more blades minimizes the number of strokes it takes to shave and reduces irritation; this isn't quite right.
 With a disposable razor, multiple blades make a single unit last longer before it needs to be replaced.

-With a safety razor, you don’t have to worry about that so much.
-You get a pack of blades and you can replace them whenever you need to.
-So, you don’t need multiple blades on a single razor.
-The good news is that this actually reduces irritation when you shave.
-With multiple blades, you get several times the stress and irritation on the skin with each pass of the razor.
-When you have just one blade on your safety razor, you minimize the stress on your skin.
+With a safety razor, you don't have to worry about that so much.
+You get a pack of blades, and you can replace them whenever you need to.
+So, you don't need multiple blades on a single razor.
+The good news is that this reduces irritation when you shave.
+With multiple blades, you get several times the stress and irritation on the skin with each razor's pass.
+When you have just one blade on your safety razor, you minimize the strain on your skin.